 - Listening to and taking seriously all those who disclose abuse.

-- Ensuring that staff and volunteers understand that any information about abuse is taken seriously and referred to the Parish Safeguarding Officer (PSO) and Diocesan Safeguarding Advisor (DSA).
+- Ensuring that staff and volunteers understand that any information about abuse is taken seriously and referred to the Parish Safeguarding Officer (PSO) and Diocesan Safeguarding Adviser (DSA).

-- Taking steps to protect children and adults when a safeguarding concern of any kind arises, following House of Bishops guidance, including notifying the Diocesan Safeguarding Advisor and statutory agencies immediately.
+- Taking steps to protect children and adults when a safeguarding concern of any kind arises, following House of Bishops guidance, including notifying the DSA and statutory agencies immediately.

 - Offering support to victims / survivors of abuse regardless of the type of abuse, when or where it occurred.

-- Ensuring that the Parish Safeguarding Officer maintains a log of all safeguarding matters, reports the matters raised and the response provided to the incumbent, the PCC Safeguarding Lead and the Diocesan Safeguarding Advisor (DSA).
+- The PSO maintaining a log of all safeguarding matters, reporting the matters raised and the response provided to the incumbent, the PCC Safeguarding lead and the DSA.

-- Ensuring that the Parish Safeguarding Officer (PSO) shares information with any relevant Diocesan or Church of England Safeguarding Adviser in the event of serious safeguarding incidents or allegations of abuse.
+- The PSO sharing information with any relevant Diocesan or Church of England Safeguarding Adviser in the event of serious safeguarding incidents or allegations of abuse.

 - Ensuring that there is appropriate insurance cover for all activities involving children and adults undertaken in the name of the parish.

-- Ensuring that any Serious Incident is reported to the Charity Commission in a timely manner, and while we delegate the responsibility for submitting this report to the Diocesan Secretary of the Diocese of Oxford, all members of the Parochial Church Council will ensure that they are informed about any Serious Incidents being reported.
+- Ensuring that any Serious Incident is reported to the Charity Commission in a timely manner, and while we delegate the responsibility for submitting this report to the Diocesan Secretary of the Diocese of Oxford, all members of the PCC will ensure that they are informed about any Serious Incidents being reported.

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.
 This policy, including all related procedures and practices, will be reviewed at least annually.
-The policy was last reviewed and revised on 23rd February 2021.
+In formulating and revising this policy, we will pay due regard to the Church of England's guidance in Promoting a Safer Church.
+This policy was last reviewed and revised on 26th July 2022.